itsluminous/Letters/README.md

 This app provides an authentic letter-writing experience with a visually stunning papyrus-themed interface.
 Exchange letters with your partner, track read/unread status, and enjoy smooth page-turning animations as you browse through your correspondence.
 The app features robust security with row-level security policies ensuring that only you and your recipient can access your letters.

+## Why write letters?

+When couples are upset, disappointed, or frustrated, they temporarily lose access to their loving feelings like trust, caring, and appreciation.
+In this state, verbal communication often fails because it escalates into fighting, with one person feeling blamed and the other becoming defensive.

+**Writing creates a "circuit breaker" in this negative loop.**

+### How Letter Writing Helps:
+1.  **Safe Emotional Release:** Writing allows you to express feelings of anger, sadness, and fear freely without the immediate fear of hurting your partner or being judged.
+2.  **Centering Yourself:** The act of writing releases the intensity of negative emotions, making room for positive feelings (like love and understanding) to re-emerge.
+3.  **Better Communication:** Once the letter is written, you are no longer reacting from raw emotion.
+You can approach your partner with a more centered, loving attitude, increasing the chances of being heard and understood.

+### The "Love Letter" Structure for Processing Emotions:
+The most effective method involves writing through all five emotional stages:
+- **Anger & Blame** ("I am furious...")
+- **Sadness & Hurt** ("I am sad that...")
+- **Fear & Insecurity** ("I am afraid that...")
+- **Regret & Responsibility** ("I am sorry that...")
+- **Love & Forgiveness** ("I love you and understand...")

+### Example Situations (Use Cases)

+#### 1. Forgetfulness & Unreliability
+-   **The Trigger:** One partner misses an important appointment or task, causing anger and disappointment.
+-   **The Letter Approach:** Instead of yelling, the frustrated partner writes a letter expressing the anger and underlying fear ("I'm afraid I can't trust you").
+-   **The Result:** The anger is filtered, and the writer can approach the partner with love and acceptance, leading to a constructive solution instead of a fight.

+#### 2. Indifference & Rejection
+-   **The Trigger:** One partner ignores the other, maybe by being preoccupied with a book or phone when intimacy is desired.
+-   **The Letter Approach:** The hurt partner writes about their frustration ("I am angry you ignore me") and sadness ("I don't feel special").
+-   **The Result:** The writing provides the strength to confidently and lovingly ask for attention, rather than withdrawing or complaining bitterly.

+#### 3. Heated Arguments
+-   **The Trigger:** A disagreement (like over finances) quickly escalates into yelling and personal attacks.
+-   **The Letter Approach:** One partner recognizes the escalating conflict, calls a pause, and writes out all their intense feelings, including defensiveness and judgment.
+-   **The Result:** Having processed the emotion, the partner returns calm and understanding, enabling them to resolve the issue lovingly.

+#### 4. Misplaced Blame
+-   **The Trigger:** One partner is upset about an external event (e.g., mail was forgotten), and their frustration is inadvertently directed at the other partner.
+-   **The Letter Approach:** The partner feeling blamed writes a letter processing their hurt and fear ("I'm afraid I can't make you happy").
+-   **The Result:** The defensive feelings are released.
+The partner can then respond with empathy and a hug ("I'm sorry you didn't get your mail"), turning a potential conflict into a loving moment.

+### The Power of the Virtual Letter

+**Why exchange letters with your partner?**

+Use the letter format when you need to share difficult feelings (anger, hurt, fear) but want to avoid a fight.
+Writing allows you to fully vent and process your emotions so that you can approach your partner from a place of love, understanding, and forgiveness.

+**Remember:**
+-   **It's a Filter:** Writing releases the negative intensity first.
+-   **It’s Flexible:** You don't always have to send the letter.
+Sometimes, just writing it is enough to heal the moment.

+*PS: This app is based on the letter-writing idea from the book "Men Are from Mars, Women Are from Venus".*

 ## Features

 ### 🔐 Authentication